EMMANUELLAEBUBECHUKWU/GRC208-AWS-Capstone-Emmanuella-Ebube/README.md

   --region us-east-1
 ```

+Note: The cloudformation-database-stack.yaml in this repository has been updated
+to resolve Free Tier compatibility issues encountered during deployment.
-Note: Use the fixed `cloudformation-database-stack.yaml` from this repository, not the original instructor version.
-See Challenges and Fixes below.
+See Challenges and Fixes for full details.

 **Step 4 — Deploy the Lambda function**